 There was a time when rock was the dominant form of popular music.
-The decline of rock apparently began in the mid 1960s.
-By the 1970's, disco had taken over.
+The decline of rock began as early as the mid-1960s.
+By the 1970s, disco had taken over.
 However, rock still remained a force until the late 1990s.
-By the 2000s, pop rock was for the most part the only form of the rock that was charting high on the Billboard Hot 100.
-Pop rock even struggled between about 2009 to 2011 when dance and electro music largely took over pop radio.
+By the 2000s, pop rock was, for the most part, the only form of the rock that was charting high on the Billboard Hot 100.
+Pop-rock even struggled between about 2009 to 2011 when dance and electro music largely took over pop radio.

-Now, pop radio has radically changed again and pop rock has made a comeback.
-Electro-rock band Imagine Dragons and pop punk band Fallout Boy are enjoying success on both alternative and pop radio.
-Indie, folk, and country inspired music are enjoying pop success as are R&B and funk.
+Pop radio radically changed again in 2013, and pop-rock made a comeback.
+Electro-rock band Imagine Dragons and pop-punk band Fall Out Boy enjoyed success on both alternative and pop radio.
+Indie, folk, and country-inspired music achieved pop success, as did R&B and funk.

-I found a forum that asked the question of why rock is in decline.
-These are samples of some responses.
+These are samples of responses from a forum that asked the question of why rock music is in decline.

 Except image has always been important in music.
 Rock legends like The Beatles and Elvis Presley were very well packaged.
 Bands from decades ago like The Osmonds and The Monkees were as much video characters as musicians.
 The music industry has always been about making money and finding the next big star.
 Some people like to blame MTV and the rise of the music video.
 But rock survived well into the late nineties, more than a decade after MTV's arrival.